Therapy

 How We Begin

 We slow down enough to listen to your words, your body's signals, and the pauses in between.
+Someone is here with you—not directing, not assessing, not moving faster than you can.
 Some sessions mean talking; others mean sensing, creating, or sitting in quiet together.
 There's no template.
 We follow what's most alive in you, at a pace that allows real understanding to take root.
+What the beginning reliably offers isn't certainty.
+It's the sense that you're not doing this alone.

-From this beginning, sensorimotor therapy online can take many forms.
+From this beginning, somatic therapy online can take many forms.
 Below are offerings of what that may look like for you.

 INDIVIDUAL